CerfMetal/GitHub-Repo-to-website/README.md

 # Github-Repo-
-Set up your projects webpage by gathering your GitHub repositories.
+Set up your projects webpage by gathering all your public GitHub repositories.